ockertbotha/java-dev-on-ubuntu/README.md

 ![](images/screenshots/04-MoveWindow.png?raw=true)

 ### Step 2: Clone GitHub projects
-There are many (...well a few) ways to clone these cats... umm sorry projects.
+There are many (...well a few) ways to clone these projects.
-We'll start with the simplest and work our way up.
+We'll start with the simplest.

 **Using HTTPS**
 In a web browser navigate to a GitHub project home of your choice, but